 - The heat exchanger is made of stainless steel, and requires that system water chemistry be within the limits in this manual.
-Use Sentinel X100 inhibitor in the boiler.
-ADDITIONAL CHEMICAL TREATMENT MAY BE NECESSARY.
-See page 75 for details. - Thoroughly flush the system (BEFORE connecting boiler) to remove sediment.
+Use the Sentinel X100 inhibitor supplied with the boiler.
+ADDITIONAL CHEMICALTREATMENT MAY BE NECES-SARY.
+See page 70 for details. - Thoroughly flush the system (BEFORE connecting boiler) to remove sediment.
 The high-efficiency heat exchanger can be damaged by build-up or corrosion due to sediment. - Do not use petroleum-based cleaning or sealing compounds in boiler system.
 Gaskets and seals in the system may be damaged.
 This can result in substantial property damage. - Continual fresh make-up water will reduce boiler life.
 Mineral buildup in heat exchanger reduces heat transfer, overheats the aluminum heat exchanger, and causes failure.
 Addition of oxygen carried in by make-up water can cause internal corrosion.
-Leaks in boiler or piping must be repaired at once to prevent make-up water.
-Use this boiler ONLY in a closed-loop system.
+Leaks in boiler or piping must be repaired at once to

-In some locations, a carbon monoxide • Do not add cold water to a hot boiler.
-Thermal shock can cause heat exchanger to crack.
+- prevent make-up water.
+Use this boiler ONLY in a closed-loop system. - Do not add cold water to a hot boiler.
+Thermal shock can cause heat exchanger to crack